PowerStore

 path: /etc/multipath.conf

-After deploying thisMachineConfig object, CoreOS will start multipath service automatically.
+After deploying thisMachineConfig object, CoreOS will start the multipath service automatically.
 Alternatively, you can check the status of the multipath service by entering the following command in each worker nodes. sudo multipath -ll

 (Optional) Volume Snapshot Requirements